Skip to main content

 1989

-The Nineteenth Street Film Series is adopted by the Civic Theatre organization.
-Prior to 1989, second-run films were shown by an independent company who were renting out the theatre.
+CLT starts showing films.
+Prior to 1989, second-run films were shown by an independent company who were renting the theatre.
 When they chose to discontinue their relationship, a call went out to the community, and the 19th Street Film Series was born.
-Now the international and independent films are a popular destination for Lehigh Valley filmgoers.
+The only venue at the time in the area for international and independent films, CLT becomes a popular destination for Lehigh Valley filmgoers.

 1991